noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

     </iframe>
   </div>
   <figcaption>
-    <strong>Figure ???.</strong> Daily hyperlink activities around the terrorist attacks on Charlie Hebdo in January 2015.
+    <strong>Figure 21.</strong> Daily hyperlink activities around the terrorist attacks on Charlie Hebdo in January 2015.
   </figcaption>
 </figure>

-The observations from the temporal clustering graph are also be shown in [figure ???](#fig-before-after-graph-charlie-hebdo).
+The observations from the temporal clustering graph are also be shown in Figure [22](#fig-before-after-graph-charlie-hebdo).
 The average number of hyperlink connections in the year before, the year after and the days around the incident reveals there is no significant increase of hyperlink connections visible in the Geography/World cluster.

 <figure id="fig-before-after-graph-charlie-hebdo">